Last updated on December 26, 2022

 Channel heads feature the stone in between two straight pieces of metal on either side of it.
 In a channel setting, gemstones are set closely together into grooves of the channel, which tightly hold the stones, protecting them from outside forces.

-It is important to mention that not all rings have the head portion.
+It is important to mention that not all rings have a head portion.
 Some designs feature gemstones that are directly set into the rest of the ring without using a separate part.

 The “gallery” is a term that refers to the underside of the head beneath the centre stone.
 It is a part of the setting that adds to the profile beauty of the ring.